 from things I should discuss with a therapist.

-I arrived at Stockholm this summer and something about it just…fit.
+I arrived in Stockholm this summer and something about it just…fit.
+This post is my feeble attempt to explain that feeling.

 Stockholm is imbued with a sense of relaxed order – everything is clean, well-kept, and organized, but charming and filled with personality nonetheless.
 The city lacks that clinical vibe other exceptionally well-kept places occasionally develop.